Bram (19) Was Addicted to Gaming

 Jack (19) Had an Addiction Problem

 After my parents and I decided I would be going to Yes We Can Youth Clinics, I became very nervous.
 I began to put it into perspective: I was sure there would be others much worse off than I was.
 I thought I wouldn’t fit in, because I didn’t feel like I had experienced that much.
-Once I was in the white van on the way to the Clinic, I became even more nervous.
+Once I was on the way to the Clinic, I became even more nervous.
 What if I ended up in an overactive group filled with people with really difficult problems?
 After I had arrived, I spoke with a counsellor and two coaches, which was reassuring.
 They explained a lot and I felt a lot better.
 Once inside the clinic, I was relieved to find out everyone was very welcoming.
 I immediately hit it off with everyone and was accepted for who I was.
 Right from the start, I felt safe enough to share everything and I recognised parts of the stories that others told.
 It felt good to know others had the same issues as I did.
 I discovered that I really was an addict and learned about the consequences that had had.
 I realised how much I had bottled up and hidden.

 I found out that I did in fact experience things that were difficult and that I had never been able to process.
 I was able to deal with all of them during my time at YWCYC.
 It now feels as if a weight dropped from my shoulders.